laurent22/joplin/readme/apps/mfa.md

 - Click the link to *Enable Multi-Factor Authentication*
 - Follow the instructions shown in the page

-If successful you should see a notification and a new page with your recovery codes, **remember to save them**.

 ## How to disable MFA

 - [Access your profile](https://joplincloud.com/users/me)
 - Find the *Multi-factor authentication* section
 - Click the link to *I want to disable it* and follow the instructions

+## Recovery codes

+When you enable MFA, Joplin Cloud will show you a list of codes, that you should save in somewhere safe.
+Each code can only be used once, but you can generate new codes, if necessary, from your profile page.

+If you can't generate your authentication code because you have lost access to your smartphone, for example, you will need to use one of the recovery codes to log in.

 ## I forgot to copy my recovery codes, how do I find them?

 - [Access your profile](https://joplincloud.com/users/me)
 - Find the *Multi-factor authentication* section
-- Click the link to *Recovery Codes*
+- Click the link to *Recovery codes*
 - Follow the instructions shown in the page

 > You will only be able to see your recovery codes if you have MFA enabled